chrisstef/e-commerce-app/README.md

 ## Project Description

-This e-commerce application includes modern design and animations, the ability to add and edit products on the go using Sanity for a database, advanced cart, checkout functionalities, and most importantly, the complete integration with Stripe so that we can cover real payments.
+This e-commerce application includes modern design and animations, the ability to add and edit products on the go using Sanity for a database, advanced cart, checkout functionalities, and most importantly, the complete integration with Stripe to cover real payments.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).